Cummins originally sponsored this look at how to prepare your home before a vacation.

 Prepare for the worst and have peace of mind during your trip by installing a Cummins QuietConnect home standby generator.

-Disclosure: Cummins has sponsored this look at home preparation tips.
+Disclosure: Cummins originally sponsored this look at home preparation tips.